ModOpAgency/backbone-marionette-es6-seed/README.md

     --save [ save as a runtime dependency | jquery, d3]

     --save-dev [ save as development dependency | mocha, gulp[tasks] ]

+##NPM SHRINKWRAP

+Boilerplate now comes with an npm-shrinkwrap.json file instead of setting a hard dependency in the package.json by removing the charet'^'.
+Please read more about it here [https://docs.npmjs.com/cli/shrinkwrap](npm shrinkwrap).
+When adding a new npm dependency you will need to do the following:

+    cd /vagrant

+    rm npm-shrinkwrap.json

+    npm install <dependency> --save | -dev

+    npm shrinkwrap